 We've seen entire boat ovens, rigging wire and jabsco toilets in bins.
 While these items may not be working, sometimes you can salvage parts.
 We've collected many items over the past 2 years, we almost always find a use for them*.

 *Note: in no way do we want to become hoarders, it's important to be selective in your findings.
 Otherwise, after a year of accumulation, it's always a good idea to review what you have and to get rid of stuff.
 Swap meets are great for that.

-Back when we lived on land, we moved a lot.
-Instead of purchasing new items, we would get them at thrift stores and then return the items when they were no longer needed.
-In Montreal, we purchased items from Les Petits freres, a store who's proceeds goes into helping the elderly.
-They could help themselves to items in the store for free.
+Back when we lived on land we moved a lot, instead of purchasing new items, we would get them at thrift stores and then return the items when they were no longer needed.
+In Montreal, we purchased items from Les Petits freres, a store who's proceeds goes into helping the elderly, in turn, they could help themselves to items in the store for free.
 The items you give and take serve a much greater purpose than you think.

 Recently, Devine & I wanted to buy a sewing machine so we could do some projects on the boat.
 Most of the machines we saw in store didn't fit our budget.
 There is also the fact that we have limited knowledge of such things, and turned to our sailing friends for model suggestions.

 Most of the people we know carry a sailrite, a heavy-duty sewing machine (that weighs as much as we do) with which you can do sail and canvas repair.
 Buying a new sailrite will cost you anywhere from 650-1300$US dollars, if you consider the cost of sail repair it is a good deal (but not one we can afford).

 The good news is many sailors carry sailrites or sewing machines.
 You can ask to use theirs, we did this while in San Francisco, and repaired our mainsail cover with it.
 It never hurts to ask, and sharing is nice isn't it?